 POTUS: What would you bring to Labor?

 M.R.: You’re singing my tune, Mr. Prez.
 There’s so much fat in that department.
-We could outsource most of the department to Bangalore.
+We can save a fortune if we outsource the back-office administrative services to Bangalore.
 Also, we could do a leveraged buyout of HUD, break it up, and sell the assets for a chunk of change.
 This could help you with your ‘cliff’ problem.

-POTUS: Perfect—You’re not exactly a ruthless vulture capitalist but you're close enough to be our business Czar -- a very important new post I'm eager to fill.
-You could reinvent Detroit, jumpstart employment, make international deals—the whole enchilada.
+POTUS: Perfect—You’re exactly the kind of ruthless vulture capitalist that we need to fill a very important new post – Business Czar.
+You would have a chance to reinvent Detroit, jumpstart employment, make international deals—the whole enchilada.

 M.R.: Great, what’s my compensation package, including long-term incentives?

 POTUS: Whoa, We’re getting ahead of ourselves, Mitt.
 First I need to see your last 10 years of tax returns….

 M.R.: If I give those to you, Barry, is there room for advancement?

 For a full transcript of the entire job interview, please send the following to The Fiscal Times, 712 Fifth Avenue, NY, NY 10019. $100 if you make over $250,000 a year, $50 if your household income is between $125,000 and $200,000 and you have one child with no possibility of having more, $25 if you’re single and go clubbing and put everything on your Visa card, and $1 if you’re poor and on food stamps or if you’re Warren Buffett.